A side-by-side look at the Trump, Biden classified documents

 COULD EITHER PRESIDENT FACE CHARGES RELATED TO THE DISCOVERY OF THE DOCUMENTS?

-BIDEN: Despite the discovery of classified materials in a Biden office, there is no indication Biden himself was aware of the existence of the records before they were turned over.
+BIDEN: Despite the discovery of classified materials, there is no indication Biden himself was aware of the existence of the records before they were turned over.

-The administration has also said that the records were turned over the same day they were discovered, without any intent to conceal.
+The administration has also said that the records were turned over quickly, without any intent to conceal.
 That’s important because the Justice Department historically looks for willfulness, or an intent to mishandle government secrets, in deciding whether to bring criminal charges.

 But even if the Justice Department were to find the case prosecutable on the evidence, the Justice Department’s Office of Legal Counsel has concluded that a president is immune from prosecution during his time in office.
 Former special counsel Robert Mueller cited that guidance in deciding not to reach a conclusion on whether Trump should face charges as part of his investigation into coordination between the 2016 Trump campaign and Russia.

-Attorney General Merrick Garland asked U.S. Attorney for the Northern District of Illinois John Lausch — one of the few U.S. attorneys to be held over from Trump’s administration — to review the matter after the Archives referred the issue to the department, according to a person familiar with the matter but not authorized to discuss it publicly.
+On Thursday, Attorney General Merrick Garland appointed a special counsel to investigate.
+Robert Hur, the former Trump-appointed U.S. attorney in Maryland, will lead the investigation.
+He is taking over from the top Justice Department prosecutor in Chicago, John Lausch, who recommended to Garland last week that a special counsel be appointed.

-TRUMP: The former president possibly faces exposure for obstruction over the protracted battle to retrieve the documents themselves.
+TRUMP: The former president possibly faces exposure for obstruction over the protracted battle to retrieve the documents.
 And, since he’s no longer in office, he wouldn’t be afforded protections from possible prosecution that would apply to a sitting president.

 In November, Garland appointed Jack Smith, a veteran war crimes prosecutor with a background in public corruption probes, to lead investigations into Trump’s retention of classified documents, as well as key aspects of a separate probe involving the Jan.
 6, 2021, insurrection and efforts to undo the 2020 election.